YaoGroup/DIFFICE_jax/docs/Data_prepare.md

 `ud` and `vd`) should have the exact same shape, and the same applies to the thickness-related quantities (`xd_h`, `yd_h` and `h_d`).
 The calving front-related quantities (`xct`, `yct` and `nnct`) should also have the same length.

-Apart from the above quantities, below are the additional quantities particularly required for the **XPINN** training
+Apart from the above quantities, below are the additional quantities particularly required for the **XPINNs** training

 |Variables | meaning | XPINNs|
 | ------------- | ------------- | ------------ |